33 Haywood Street

 applicationsórim lashing and Nantucket baskets, for instance.

 |If the opening you want to cane has evenly spaced holes

 around the rim, you will need to use strand cane.
 It takes

 (very approximately) 250 feet to work an average seat or back.
 See

 the chart below to determine what size weaving cane you need.The third

 column refers to the distance between the holes around the rim of

 the piece you are re-weaving, the fourth to the diameter of these

-There are 1000 feet per coil.
-Price and coil weight vary with width.
-Mix
+There are 270 feet per coil.
+Price and coil weight vary with width, a length of binder cane is included Mix

 with reed and binder cane in coils for "6+ asst" prices